privacyrepo/fb-group-messanger/README.rst

 * Sends messages to any group you are in, to all members
 * Finds members name and inserts the first name in your message
-* Doesnt sends message if you sent message to member 30 min before that
+* Doesnt sends message if you sent message to member 30 min before that, so you wont spam the members.
 * Sends different messages to someone that you never engaged with before

 How to Run the script